 The mine was initially started in a box cut in the southeast corner of the permit area.
 Mixed Lift Topsoil and Lift A topsoil was placed in Stockpiles C, D, E and H as shown on Map 2.05.4-9.
 Additional stockpiles were created as the mine advanced.
-Once these stockpiles were created, almost all additional topsoil was excavated and directly placed on regraded spoil behind the active pit.
+Once these stockpiles were created, almost all additional topsoil was excavated and directly placed on regraded spoil and replaced topsoil and rapid establishment of vegetation.
+Long unbroken slopes will be avoided to minimize sediment runoff and gullying.
+Seeding the topsoil stockpiles with native grasses will be done to prevent erosion and also improve the fertility and physical tilth of the soil.
+The topsoil removal area at any one time shall be minimized to the extent practicable to prevent both wind and water erosion.